fbpx

 The digital workplace is the use of digital transformation at work to improve the productivity and efficiency of business operations by aligning technology, employees, and business processes.
 It involves the modernization of traditional business processes, workflows, and collaboration through the adoption of digital technology.

 A digital workplace, simply defined, is a virtual workplace setting.
-It is equivalent to the physical space, except, it is virtual.
+It is equivalent to the physical space, except it is virtual.

-Now, just like a physical office, a virtual workplace plays a major role in engaging employees, ensuring efficiency, and maintaining a great culture.
+Just like a physical office, a virtual workplace plays a major role in engaging employees, ensuring efficiency, and maintaining a great culture.
 This is why it needs to be managed and taken care of properly.
 Let’s expand this further –

 The key factors in a digital workplace are:

 3. Management: Coordination between people and technology is very important.
-This is only possible when the management and culture is strong and helpful.
+This is only possible when the management and culture are strong and helpful.
 So, management occupies a big spot in the heart of the digital workplace.

-Also read: 7 Workplace Health and Safety Apps Redefining OHS in times of the Pandemic
+Also read: 7 Workplace Health and Safety Apps Redefining OHS in Times of the Pandemic

 The key elements for a digital workplace– your complete digital workplace toolkit